HerissonMignion/personal_website/arise-source/index.md

 # Welcome to my website

-I have always been passionate about computers since I was in my early teens and I was building readstone computers in Minecraft.
+I have always been passionate about computers since I was in my early teens and I was building redstone computers in Minecraft.
 Nowadays I am a Linux user and I want to study every aspects of computers, from hardware to software, even though I have a preference for the software side of things.